Approved BHSFG Commission Initiatives

 Funding Level $7.5M

-This initiative will provide one-time grants to existing Mobile Crisis Response and new Crisis Receiving and Stabilization providers.
-The goal of the funding is to stabilize and sustain Mobile Crisis Response programs and increase Crisis Receiving Stabilization service capacity across Montana.
+This initiative provides one-time grants to new and existing Mobile Crisis Response and Crisis Receiving and Stabilization providers.
+The goal is to sustain mobile crisis programs and increase statewide capacity for crisis receiving and stabilization services.

 Date Approved by Commission 12/01/23